In SQL relational databases, a view lets you pre-specify a query so that you can quickly see its results.

 When you run the SQL query, Query Code detects that a SQL aggregation function has been used, so it automatically generates the equivalent MongoDB aggregation query:

-Add a view following steps 1 and 2 above, then paste your MongoDB aggregation query by clicking on the Paste button:
+In the View Editor, paste your MongoDB aggregation query by clicking on the Paste button.

-The View Editor automatically splits your pasted aggregation query into stages, so all you need to do is click on Save view:
+Your pasted aggregation query is automatically split into stages, so all you need to do is click on Save view to create your view.

 Create a MongoDB view from Aggregation Editor